lubomirv999/Hyper-Cars/README.md

 * Buy part

 ### Administrators are able to
-* See Admin panel - Create users
+* See Admin panel - Set users in roles

 ### Deadline
 * Project should be completed before 22 December 2017